-New report gives US airlines better grades across the board
+US airlines show improvement in annual study

 The report’s general observations:

-— ON TIME PERFORMANCE: The percentage of flights that arrived on time or close enough rose to 81.4 percent in 2016 from 79.9 percent in 2015.
+— ON TIME PERFORMANCE: The percentage of flights that arrived on time or close to it rose to 81.4 percent in 2016 from 79.9 percent in 2015.
 Of 12 leading U.S. carriers, only American, JetBlue and Virgin America got worse.

 — LOST BAGS: The rate of bags being lost, stolen or delayed fell 17 percent.